-Humanities Research Infrastructure and Tools (HRIT) is a project funded by an NEH Level II Digital Humanities Start-Up Grant.
-It aims to develop an online open-source, collaborative, robust environment in which to aggregate, link or cross-reference, edit, and share vetted primary documentary texts--along with their scholarly enhancements, analyses, and commentaries, in the form of markup, annotation, keyword tagging, linking, etc. The result will be an ecology consisting of the infrastructure, online tools, and a model vetting system.
+HRIT-CaTT stands for Humanities Research Infrastructure and Tools (HRIT) and Collaborative Tagging Tool (CaTT).
+These intertwined projects aim to develop an online open-source, collaborative, robust environment in which to aggregate, link or cross-reference, edit, and share vetted primary documentary texts--along with their scholarly enhancements, analyses, and commentaries, in the form of markup, annotation, keyword tagging, linking and other functions.

 CaTT (Collaborative Tagging Tool) is an online editor for scholarly editing, will be developed and published as a plugin/module for the Mojulem content management framework.
 It has been designed to allow an editor/editors to create or import plain or marked-up texts, and add standoff markup applied at character level.
-It will also include appropriate import and export capabilities to ensure interoperability.
-The CaTT editor requires special protocols for storage and rendering, but it is also capable of exporting text with embedded markup in standard formats, including TEI.
 The CaTT editor will join an existing set of tools for creating, manipulating, and rendering electronic surrogate archives and editions for literary texts.
-These tools already operate in Mojulem, as used in the Woolf Online Project.